reidmorrison/semantic_logger/README.md

 db.logs.find({"payload.table":"users", "payload.action":"query", "payload.duration":{$gt:100} })
 ```

-Since SemanticLogger can call existing Loggers, it does not force end-users
+Since Semantic Logger can call existing Loggers, it does not force end-users
 to have to adopt a Semantic aware adapter.
 Although, such adapters create
 tremendous value in the problem monitoring and determination processes.